ernesmb/classroom/README.md

 # classroom
-A repo for educating resources
+A repo for educational resources